50 of the oldest actors still working

 - Birthdate: May 26, 1949

 Pam Grier got her start in director Roger Corman's 1971 film "The Big Doll House."
 Director Quentin Tarantino cast her in the 1997 film "Jackie Brown," which was a homage to Grier's earlier work from the 1970s.
-She was diagnosed with stage four cervical cancer in 1988 and given 18 months to live; she defied those odds and continues to act, most recently appearing on the TV shows "This is Us" and "Bless This Mess."
+She was diagnosed with stage four cervical cancer in 1988 and given 18 months to live; she defied those odds and continues to act, most recently appearing on the second season of the TV show "Them" and in the 2023 film "Pet Sematary: Bloodlines."

 Samuel L. Jackson